stokpax

 An auto parts store is one of the hardest inventory environments there is: tens of thousands of SKUs, near-identical part numbers, multiple suppliers for the same part, and customers waiting at the counter while you search.
-Generic spreadsheets and point-of-sale tools usually give up here.
+Generic spreadsheets and point-of-sale tools usually give up here — and so does automotive parts inventory software that was really built for equipment or asset tracking rather than a parts counter.
 This guide covers the five problems we see most often — and what actually works.

 1. Part numbers that look alike